Text By Daniel Garcia

 Slow to Grow Service

 Service on the Richmond Hill GO Train was slow to grow.
-Initially, four trains provided service, departing inbound in the morning, and outbound in the afternoon.
-This service was cut back in 1996 to just three trains due to low ridership.
-However, a TTC strike in April 1999 made GO rearrange its schedules to provide four inbound departures using a reduced number of trainsets.
-Discovering that they could provide four daily trips at reduced cost, GO Transit decided to make this restored fourth train permanent on April 26, 1999.
+Initially, three trains provided service, with a fourth added soon after, departing inbound to Union in the morning, and outbound in the afternoon.
+This service was cut back in 1996 to just three trains again due to low ridership.
+A TTC strike in April 1999 made GO rearrange its schedules to provide four inbound departures without increasing the number of trainsets in service.
+Discovering that they could provide four daily trips at little additional cost, GO Transit decided to make this restored fourth train permanent on April 26, 1999.
 This was followed up by a fifth northbound departure added on May 1, 2000.

-We can only speculate on why ridership on the Richmond Hill GO line was so slow to grow compared with other corridors like Stouffville or Barrie, which were slow to grow.
+We can only speculate on why ridership on the Richmond Hill GO line was so slow to grow compared with other north-south corridors like Stouffville or Barrie.
 It has been noted that Richmond Hill has been served in other ways, including rapid bus service in the form of VIVA, and GO bus connections along Highway 407.
 Arguably, however, the line also suffered from neglect, as proposals to improve connections either fell through, or were late in coming.

 At the turn of the millennium, when the Sheppard subway was under construction, proposals were made to move Oriole GO station north 500 metres from its place beneath Highway 401 to a spot closer to Leslie station.
 The proposal was never acted upon, and the connection between the two stations is now via a long walkway.
 Similarly, when York Region Transit opened its Richmond Hill Centre terminal, no connection was provided with Langstaff GO station, even though both sites were adjacent to each other.
 Eventually, a pedestrian bridge (featuring two accessible elevators) was built to take passengers over the tracks from one transit hub to the other.